The Crassula muscosa [pronounced KRASS-oo-la muss-KOH-suh], the watch chain succulent plant, is native to South Africa and Namibia.

 Size and Growth

-The appearance of the plant’s light green leaves is reliant on the light conditions it is growing in.
+The appearance of the plant’s light green leaves is reliant on the light conditions it is growing.

 Flowering and Fragrance

-However, in certain conditions, small, pale yellowish-green, musty smelling flowers may appear along with the leaves on the stems during spring to mid-summer.
+However, in certain conditions, small, pale yellowish-green, musty-smelling flowers may appear along with the delicate interlocking leaves on the branching stems during spring to mid-summer.

-Light and Temperature
+Pocket Watch Plant Light and Temperature Needs

-It is hardy to around 20° degrees Fahrenheit but it doesn’t bode well when it’s cold and wet at the same time.
+It is hardy to around 20° degrees Fahrenheit, but it doesn’t bode well when it’s cold and wet at the same time.

-Watering and Feeding
+Watch Chain Watering and Feeding

 Soil and Transplanting